henpizza/NonogramSolver/README.md

 The training process is more involved than I expected.
 Any conclusions made here will probably be inaccurate.

-- Number of layers is very important.
+- (Verification necessary) Number of layers is very important.
 Just by adding one layer, the accuracy dropped by 6% (measured during the 100th epoch of training.)
 Could this be caused by vanishing gradients?